RossPaterson/advent-of-code/2020/README.md

 This puzzle was a considerable increase in difficulty, involving assembling a grid of bitmaps so that the edges match, and then some extra searching.
-It can be done neatly by representing grids as lists of lists, plus some use of of containers to speed up some parts.
+It can be done neatly by representing grids as lists of lists, plus some use of containers to speed up some parts.

 The first part doesn't actually require a full assembly of the grid, just the corners, but it seemed clear that the whole grid would be needed for